IBM/ibm-event-automation/event-streams/jmxtrans/README.md

 ### Custom JmxTrans image

 Build a container image that includes Java 11 runtime and the JmxTrans tool.
-An example [Dockerfile](./Dockerfile) to build such an image is provided as a reference.
+An example [Dockerfile](./Dockerfile) to build the JmxTrans container image is available for reference.

 You can build and push the container image by running the following commands:
 ```